EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 python
 ```

+!!! tip
-> Alternative to pasting the following python snippets into the python REPL, you might instead find it easier to paster them into a source file `openeo-test.py` and then run with `python openeo-test.py`
+    Alternative to pasting the following python snippets into the python REPL, you might instead find it easier to paster them into a source file `openeo-test.py` and then run with `python openeo-test.py`

 And then run: